 GALLEY PROOF: Unless indicated otherwise, galley proofs are sent to the first author and should be returned without delay.
 Alterations to galley proofs, other than those due to printer’s error, are charged to the author.
 Accepted and rejected manuscripts are retained for six months after publication or rejection, then destroyed.

 REPRINTS: Reprints are available if requested.
-Order form and a price list will be send if requested.
+Order form and a price list have to be requested to the Publisher.

 NOTICE TO AUTHORS – Copyrights